New Student Information

 General Information

 A medical leave is granted to a student whose health prevents successful study and is normally granted for a minimum of one full calendar year, but may not extend longer than two years.
-To be granted a medical leave of absence, a student must first visit Dean Melanie Huff to discuss the situation.
 It is mandatory that students on a medical leave be actively engaged in a course of treatment that leads to recovery.
 Documentation of treatment will be essential prior to readmission.

 The following information applies to leaves taken for any health issues.
 Please pay particular attention to the deadlines for requesting readmission.
 We strongly suggest you continue to check your Columbia email while you are on leave as this is the official means of communication used by the University.
 Please contact Dean Huff with any questions.

-2. Submit supporting documentation from a physician or therapist, normally in consultation with University Health Services.
-The documentation cannot be more than two years old and must be signed by a licensed healthcare provider whose specialty is appropriate to the associated condition that includes the following
+• Submit supporting documentation from a physician or therapist, normally in consultation with University Health Services.
+The documentation cannot be more than two years old and must be signed by a licensed healthcare provider whose specialty is appropriate to the associated condition that includes the following;

 • Specific diagnosis of condition or treatment which contraindicates an immunization